 The Guided Assistance Program (GAP) provides personalized support and referrals for women and families facing difficult life challenges.
 The Center’s Referral Navigators work to directly connect participants to community resources spanning crisis services, social services, mental health, financial and legal services.
 Through GAP, a participant learns how to outline her personal or family needs and to create an action plan.
 GAP is a unique service, not offered at any other organization on the Shoreline.
 We accept anyone that walks through our door, regardless of income or location.
 We assist many families that would otherwise have no place to turn for help.
 Contact us for immediate assistance or more information.

 Empowering the next generation of female leaders!
 GCGR is an innovative leadership program for girls using a three-tiered peer mentoring model.
 This program promotes self-esteem, self-care, healthy relationships and community while teaching leadership skills that will last a lifetime.
-It is open to 4th grade, 8th grade and high school girls.
+It is open to 5th, 8th, 11th and 12th grade girls.
 Training for the high school coaches begins in January of each year, the 8th and 4th grade groups begin in the Spring.
 To learn more about this extraordinary girls program, click here or contact our Program Coordinator, Beth Skudder, at 203-458-6699 to learn more.

 Join other women as you work through the emotions and life changes associated with losing a loved one, no matter the type of relationship or the events leading to the loss.
-Pre-registration is required for this 8-week program that meets Tuesdays, 3:00-4:00 PM, beginning March 31, 2020.
+Pre-registration is required for this 8-week program that will meet on Tuesdays, 3:00-4:00 PM.
+In response to the COVID-19 situation, the start date of this new group has been postponed.
+We will notify people by email and post an announcement on our social media channels and website with the new start date.
 The group is led by the Director of Bereavement from The Connecticut Hospice, but group members need no affiliation with any hospice services.
 Current W&FLC participants may contact the Center to pre-register; other interested women please contact Jennifer Stook, The Connecticut Hospice, at (203) 315-7544